The cryptocurrency industry has created lots of opportunities for new exciting projects to enter the market — one of them is Cardano and its coin!

 - Computation Layer: The computation layer is still being developed.
 Once it is launched, it will allow users to create and enter into smart contracts.

-This is where Cardano is different from earlier blockchains, which normally operate on a single layer.
-By using two separate layers, there are some potential benefits for Cardano users.
+That's why Cardano is different from the earlier blockchains that normally operate on a single layer.
+Two separate layers bring some potential benefits to Cardano users.

-To make sure you understand how both the settlement layer and the computation layer work, here is a quick real-world example.
+To make sure you understand how both settlement and computation layers work, here is a quick real-world example.

 - John needs to hire an electrician to fix his kitchen lights.

 - John enters into a smart contract agreement that is stored on the computation layer.